Physiome/journal-website/content/pages/FAQs.md

 **What is the difference between a primary publication and a *Physiome* publication?**

+This is an experimental or modelling paper describing the model, and has been accepted to a peer-reviewed journal in the field of physiological modelling.
+The primary publication shows that the model is validated by describing the experiments and data, and how the model fits to the data.
+In addition, it should include relevant biological background, and explain why the model is important.

+*Physiome* articles focus on reproducibility and reuse, but do not deal with the validation nor scientific relevance of the models: this is reviewed in the Primary Paper.

 **My code is already in my primary publication.
 Why do I need a *Physiome* publication?**

 **Does the primary publication need to be published before submitting the corresponding *Physiome* publication?**